aroberge/avantpy/roadmap.md

 ## TODO

-- [ ] When changing language or dialect, print information about which ones are used.
+- [ ] Remove redundant variable "info" in exception_handling.py

 - [ ] Add explanation about unusual spacing of translation files.

+- GUI
   - [ ] Add screen capture of GUI to docs
   - [ ] Add error handling in GUI
   - [ ] Improve appearance of main GUI window by using grid manager
   - [ ] Look into creating GUI for REPL
+  - [ ] Translate GUI

 - [ ] Change error handling to pass original and transformed source so as to compare with Python's info about line of code when it is provided